ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 ### **4. Final Notes**

-This classification system ensures that **Micromos are clearly distinguished from Planemos**, while allowing for **refinement based on future discoveries.** It also maintains **internal consistency with WCB’s existing taxonomic structure.**
+This classification system ensures that **Micromos are clearly distinguished from planemons**, while allowing for **refinement based on future discoveries.** It also maintains **internal consistency with WCB’s existing taxonomic structure.**